-Similar to the Apple Macintosh Trash, the Recycle Bin is a location where deleted files are temporarily stored on Microsoft Windows 95, 98, ME, NT, 2000, XP, Vista, and all later versions of Microsoft Windows.
-The Recycling Bin allows users to recover files that have been deleted in Windows.
-In the image to the right, is an example of what the empty Recycle Bin may look like in your version of Windows and can be found on the Desktop.
+Like the Apple's Trash application, the Recycle Bin is a location where deleted files or folders are temporarily stored in every version of Microsoft Windows since Windows 95.
+The Recycle Bin allows users to recover files that were deleted in Windows.
+It is on the desktop.
+The image is an example of what the Recycle Bin may look like in your version of Windows.

-- How to hide or delete the Windows desktop Recycle Bin icon.
+How to open or find what is in the Recycle Bin